CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

 ### Understanding Distractors
 In the realm of information retrieval, distractors refer to the irrelevant information retrieved that doesn’t pertain to the query.
 Diagnosing and debugging these distractors is a significant challenge for users, engineers, and developers alike.

-To visualize this, imagine the 2D embedding space as a cloud.
+To visualise this, imagine the 2D embedding space as a cloud.
 A vector representing a query that lands outside this cloud will, by definition, find its nearest neighbors scattered throughout different points in the cloud.
 This geometrical intuition highlights why totally irrelevant queries can yield a wide array of retrieved information, as designed by the RAG system.

 <p align="center">
   <img src="/images/4_advanced retrieval/3.png" alt="" />